astutespruce/sarp-connectivity/README.md

 GATSBY_TILE_HOST = <root URL of tile host>
 ```

+### IMPORTANT:

+The `version` number needs to be set properly for each release in `ui/package.json`.
+This generally should follow [semantic versioning](https://semver.org/) wherein with `X.Y.Z`:

+-   `X` refers to a major version, and includes major updates to the inventory data, network data, or analysis methods.
+-   `Y` refers to a minor version, and includes minor updates to the inventory data (e.g., downloading a new set of data with more barriers) but no substantive change to the overall approach or data used.
+This should be incremented on every download from the inventory that includes new data.
+-   `Z` refers to a bug fix version, and is used when new results are released due to bugs in the analysis code.

+This version is displayed to end users as the data version.

 ## Credits

 This project was made possible in partnership with the [Southeast Aquatic Resources Partnership](https://southeastaquatics.net/) (SARP).